jdulemba/URTTbar/ctag_scripts/README.md

 ```
 echo export jobid=SOME_JOBID_TAG > jobid.sh
-rake getfiles[/eos/path/to/some/user/dir]
+rake getfiles[USER]  ** user argument is only needed if you're getting files from someone else**
+#depending on the number of files, might take a couple of hours
 rake meta_batch
-#cook for 20'
+#depending on the number of files, could take a very long time
 rake getlumi
 ```

+Plan on this taking a day or more depending on the number of files.

-Get lumi computes lumi for MC only. **NOT FOR DATA**, for data you need to check every time (and works only on lxplus).
+Get lumi computes lumi for MC only. **NOT FOR DATA**, for data you need to check every time (and works only on lxplus using BRIL).
+Follow the commands from this webpage: https://cms-service-lumi.web.cern.ch/cms-service-lumi/brilwsdoc.html
+    or from this TWIKI: https://twiki.cern.ch/twiki/bin/view/CMS/SWGuideCMSDataAnalysisSchoolPreExerciseThirdSet#Exercise_16_Combining_the_data_a

+Alternatively, download https://github.com/urcms/URBril on lxplus and follow those commands.

 Another option is to directly copy the inputs/$jobid directory from someone who already did it.